Frat’s Dragonkin: The Banished Guide -

 Barrier starts refilling after 5 seconds of not taking damage.

 The amounts for Energy Regen affixes listed on items round to the nearest whole number, but go to at least the hundredths place in the stats panel.
+Also, you get double the amount of energy regen listed.

 Cost: